The Epic Split: Parodies

 Less than a week after Volvo released the advert, a face-swapped variant was distributed, with Van Damme replaced by then-Mayor of Toronto Rob Ford.
 In November 2013, during the filming of 22 Jump Street, a parody was created with actor Channing Tatum performing the splits between two food trolleys.

-In December 2013, a parody was created apparently showing Chuck Norris as Walker, Texas Ranger, performing a similar manoeuvre between two aircraft to the opening lines of Hamlet.
+In December 2013, a parody was created showing Chuck Norris as Walker, Texas Ranger, performing a similar manoeuvre between two aircraft to the opening lines of Hamlet.
 As the camera pulls back eleven commandos are seen balancing on the character's head in the shape of an illuminated Christmas tree.
 Five years later, the director of Epic Split, Nilsson, would go on to film a commercial for Toyota Tacoma pickups featuring the real Chuck Norris.

-On April Fools' Day 2014, Bohemia Interactive released a parody of The Epic Split as part of their promotion for the fake "Arma 3: Karts" DLC for their 2013 tactical first-person shooter video game Arma 3.
+On April Fools' Day 2014, Bohemia Interactive released a parody of The Epic Split as part of a promotion for the fake "Arma 3: Karts" downloadable content pack for their 2013 video game Arma 3.
 The video depicts a major character from the game's story performing a similar stunt between two go-karts.
-The promotion became so popular with fans that Bohemia actually released the Karts DLC on May 29, 2014, as Arma 3's first paid DLC.
+Though intended as a mere joke, the video became so popular with fans that Bohemia released the Karts DLC on May 29, 2014, as Arma 3's first paid DLC.